shlomi-levi/Assignment/Instructions.md

 Make sure that docker is installed on your system, then open a command line in the project's root folder and run `docker-compose up`

+wait for both the database and the server to load up

 ### 3. Testing

 Due to the time constraint and lack of familiarity with the framework, I haven't implemented tests, but I have included a postman collection with all the endpoints, in the file `API.postman_collection.json`